TalentedB/GitHub-Painter/README.md

 ### Exporting Shell Script

-GitHub Painter allows you to easily transform your beautiful art into a shell script that can be run in a repository folder and draw it to your contribution page.
+GitHub Painter allows you to easily transform your beautiful art into a shell script that can be run to paint the displayed pixel-art onto your GitHub contribution graph.

 ### Drawing to Contribution Grid